 In our busy, polluted modern world toxins are rife.
-Toxins can be anything that enters the body and shouldn’t be there.
+Toxins can be anything that enter the body when they shouldn’t.
 Naturally occurring chemicals can also become toxic if they accumulate in ratios too high for the body to manage.
 All disease is the result of something becoming toxic in the body and our system failing to cope and detoxify it.
 As a result of foreign toxic loads on the body we are getting sicker and often fatter.

-We can support our bodies, in particular our immune systems, by trying to minimise the toxicity going in.
-In this article I cover some quick and easy ways to detoxify your life.
+We can support our bodies, in particular our immune systems, by trying to minimise the toxic load going in.
+In this article I cover some easy ways to detoxify your life.
 You could experience some profound changes as a result!

 This is one of the key ways to detoxify your life.
 I appreciate that cost can be prohibitive factor, but food quality is just so important.